Tyler Stephenson Player Props: Reds vs. Nationals

 Tyler Stephenson At The Plate

-- Stephenson has 12 doubles, a triple, seven home runs and 30 walks while batting .261.
+- Stephenson is hitting .266 with 12 doubles, a triple, seven home runs and 31 walks.

+- Among the qualified hitters in MLB action, his batting average ranks 63rd, his on-base percentage ranks 46th, and he is 114th in the league in slugging.

-- He has hit a long ball in 9.0% of his games this year, and 2.2% of his trips to the plate.
+- In seven games this year, he has hit a long ball (8.9%, and 2.2% of his trips to the plate).

-- Stephenson has an RBI in 28 of 78 games this year, with multiple RBI in seven of them.
+- Stephenson has picked up an RBI in 36.7% of his games this season, with two or more RBI in 8.9% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.